adluinf/adluinf.github.io/_pages/cv.md

 Advisor: Henrik Jönsson, Computational Biology and Biological Physics group

 * **Spring 2011**:
-  Master’s [thesis](https://www.lunduniversity.lu.se/lup/publication/2158517) in Astrophysics at *Lund University*, Sweden Proof of detectability by the Gaia mission of a quadrupolar lensing effect in the solar neighbourhood predicted by general relativity for observations close to flattened massive bodies such as Jupiter.
+  Master’s [thesis](https://www.lunduniversity.lu.se/lup/publication/2158517) in Astrophysics at *Lund University*, Sweden.
+Proof of detectability by the Gaia mission of a quadrupolar lensing effect in the solar neighbourhood predicted by general relativity for observations close to flattened massive bodies such as Jupiter.
 Advisors: David Hobbs and Lennart Lindegren, Lund Observatory